 Two of the greatest champions of past Wimbledon tennis tournaments continued on their winning ways today (Friday).

-Two of the greatest champions of past Wimbledon tennis tournaments continued on their winning ways today (Friday).
+Background: Two of the greatest champions of past Wimbledon tennis tournaments continued on their winning ways today (Friday).
 Australian Rod Laver, number one seed in the Men's Singles, was made to produce some of his finest form to beat Dutch professional Tom Okker.
 Laver won 7-5, 6-1, 2-6, 7-5.

 In the Women's Singles, the number two seed Billie-Jean King crushed the comeback of Mrs. Christine Janes, who as Christine Truman often carried British hopes at past Wimbledons.
 Mrs. King won 6-2, 7-5.